Chemical Free Lawn Care for Busy People: Lawn To Do List

 Keep track of rainfall with a rain gauge and if your lawn gets thirsty, water deeply, putting down at least a half inch.
 Light frequent watering does more harm than good b bringing roots up to the surface and causing thatch.

-Set the mower for about three inches.
+Set the mower for about three to four inches.
 The higher turf level tends to deny sunlight to germinating weed seed.
+During damp cool months of spring, you may need to mow more than once a week.
 The higher frequency makes it less likely you are cutting down on the stem of the grass plants, which stunts their growth.

 Leave the clippings behind.